-The Antarctic is a good feeding ground for orcas and it is estimated that half the world’s population (around 25,000) reside there.
-Expedition cruises circle the Antarctic Peninsula in search of dorsal fins cutting through waves, or to witness orcas crashing into icebergs to knock unsuspecting sea lions into the water where they can be devoured.
+The Antarctic is a great feeding ground for orcas and it is estimated that half the world’s population (around 25,000) reside there.
+Expedition cruises circle the Antarctic Peninsula in search of dorsal fins cutting through waves, or to witness orcas crashing into icebergs to knock unsuspecting sea lions into the water.

 Where to see: Tours of the peninsula from Argentina’s Ushuaia are popular, with sightings of minke and humpback whales common.
 Trips from New Zealand to the Ross Sea in the eastern Antarctic are also rich in orcas.